-All of the strategies proposed in this program are listed in Section IV and promote the goals of the MHSA.
+All of the strategies proposed in this program are listed in Section IV and promote the goals of the MHSA as described in number 2 above.

 Question 13: Please provide a timeline for this work plan, including all critical implementation dates.